Wieczysta Kraków

 Wieczysta Kraków is a Polish football club, based in Kraków.
-As of the 2025–26 season they compete in I liga, after winning the 2024–25 II liga promotion play-offs.
+As of the 2026–27 season, they compete in the Ekstraklasa, after winning the 2025–26 I liga promotion play-offs.

 History

+Wieczysta in the 20th century

-During the Nazi occupation of Poland, it was forbidden to organize football matches under the threat of severe repression.
-Due to these restrictions, numerous football competitions were secretly held on the meadows of Rakowice, then a village on the borders of Kraków.
+During the Nazi occupation of Poland, Poles were not permitted to participate in organised sports events.
+To circumvent these restrictions, some football competitions were secretly held on the meadows of Rakowice, then a village on the borders of Kraków.
 Eventually, the local community, on the initiative of Edward Ignaszewski, decided to establish a sports club, thus forming Wieczysta Kraków in 1942.